 - 16 ounces powdered sugar

 - In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.
 In the bowl of an electric stand mixer, beat sugar, butter, vanilla and almond extract and one egg together on medium high speed until pale and fluffy.
-Reduce the speed to low, and gradually add in the flour mixture, along with the milk, until just combined and a soft dough is formed.
+Reduce the speed to low, and gradually add in the flour mixture, until just combined and a soft dough is formed.
 Press the dough into the bottom of the baking dish.

 - Wash out the mixing bowl, and then add cream cheese.
 Beat on medium high speed, adding the remaining three eggs one at a time, mixing well in between.
 Turn the mixing speed to low, and slowly add the powdered sugar, mixing until smooth.